 The Authority has a self-insurance program under which a third-party administrator processes and pays claims.
 The Authority reimburses the third-party administrator for claims incurred and paid and has purchased stop-loss insurance coverage for claims in excess of \$500 thousand for each individual employee.
-In addition, the Authority has entered into a loss financing agreement with ten Georgia hospitals through a program developed by Georgia ADS, LLC.
+In addition, the Authority has entered into a loss financing agreement with other Georgia hospitals through a program developed by Georgia ADS, LLC.
 The program is designed to provide for the financing and payment of covered claims between \$150 thousand and \$500 thousand.
 Payments received from the program must be repaid over a specified period of time with interest.
-Under this self-insurance program, \$16.2 million and \$18.6 million was paid or accrued and expensed during the years ended September 30, 2020 and 2019, respectively.
+Under this self-insurance program, \$22.2 million and \$16.2 million was paid or accrued and expensed during the years ended September 30, 2021 and 2020, respectively.